Send to a friend

 But, we hope this march has broken the ice and will not be one and done.
 We have argued in this column many times in the past that Asian and developing world scientists should come out of their laboratories and speak out their minds on issues of the day.
 They certainly are more knowledgeable on science issues and their impact on society.

 Scientists could consider several courses of action.
 For instance, engage in politics like in the Philippines when they recently formed a political party and got elected to Congress (although they lost the following election).
 This will ensure that laws passed by Congress are evidence-based.
-Scientists could lobby to provide more advise to the courts on scientific issues and avoid a repeat of a recent Philippine Supreme Court decision to permanently ban the field testing of genetically modified eggplant, a decision which a Philippine national scientist called “quaint.”

 The probably 10,000 prominent and potentially influential scientists who are members of some 50 national academies of science and technology in the Asia-Pacific region can make their voices heard.

 These eminent citizens of the developing world should go out to the streets figuratively, give lectures on the role of science in society and fight for bigger government budgets for science.

 We urge that the United Nations proclaim a month for science each year—March—and call it March for Science.
 Earth Day, April 22, should focus on the environment.

 Let scientists’ voices be heard.
 Let the marches continue.

 Crispin C. Maslog, a former journalist with Agence France-Presse, is an environmental activist and former science professor at Silliman University and University of the Philippines Los Banos, Philippines.
 He is a founding member and currently Chair of the Board, Asian Media Information and Communication Centre based in Manila.